The Mission of the Santee Historical Society is:

 - and to illustrate and perpetuate the historical heritage of the Santee area and its people.

 The Santee Historical Society was established in the early 1950’s by Harriett Wade.
-She has the distinction of having saved the green and white 1913 Dairy Barn from destruction.
-The barn is now a federal historical landmark, museum, and the office the Santee Historical Society.
+She has the distinction of having saved the green and white 1913 Barn from destruction.
+The building is now a federal historical landmark, museum, and the office the Santee Historical Society.
 Harriett Wade became ill in 2001 and the Santee Historical Society disappeared for almost 6 years.
 Elaine Murphy and Elaine Brack helped re-establish the Santee Historical Society in 2006.

 You can join the Santee Historical Society by credit card – click here.